zth/rescript-relay/packages/rescript-relay/docs/conversion-contract.md

 retains neither inputs nor application callbacks.
 The named version 2 plan format and response semantics are unchanged.
 See [size measurements](../benchmarks/SIZE.md) for complete generated-artifact bundles, separate gzip/Brotli totals, and CI budgets.

+Compiler-generated callback keys may be short string IDs such as `"0"`.
+They are local to a conversion's callback table, assigned deterministically across scalar and union callbacks, and do not change response traversal.
+Public preparation still accepts named callback keys.
+Plans may be shared, but callback bindings are always prepared against their own table and snapshotted independently.